emard/wifi_jtag/README.md

 # Reliability

-Firmware is useable but not completely stable, sometimes freezes or reboots, when connected to
+Firmware is useable but not completely stable.
-WIFI access point even if JTAG is not used.
+It will crash after each JTAG use and also occasional when connected to WIFI access point even if JTAG is not used.
 We recommend to power it on just before use.

 ESP8266 library has problems with TCP stability.